nirupamaK/crew-task/README.md

 * For testing against latest vulnerabilities are present.
 `docker scout dockerfile ./Dockerfile`
 `docker scout image nirupamak/crew-app:latest --severity high`
-* The basic container Health-check is configured in `crew-app/templates/deployment.yaml` for the POD health checks.
+* The basic container Health-check is configured in `crew-app/templates/deployment.yaml` for the POD health checks (`livenessProbe` and `readinessProbe` for app container).

 #### To deploy docker image locally.
 1. `cd docker`